GabrielDeml/IWT/the_paper.md

 # Results

-To get our final results, we ran ten fold cross validation on the model.
+To get our final results, we ran tenfold cross validation on the model.
 We ran the model on all three variations of the dataset with the parameters listed above.
-The results can be seen in figures 1-3.
+The results can be seen in figures 1-5.
+For OCR we used a token length of 476 since that was the max token length in the dataset.
+We also tried a token length of 313 since there was only one tweet with a token length of 476 and we thought it was an outlier.